PDF KS2 lesson plan

 Exploring the activist, contemporary artist and writer Patrick Brill, known under his pseudonym Bob and Roberta Smith, is a perfect way to introduce your class to activist art.

-- Describing and evaluating art
+- Describe and evaluate art

-- Selecting effective and evocative vocabulary
+- Select effective and evocative vocabulary

 - Careful drawing, cutting and painting skills

 To start, ask children what they think protest means.
 Can they think of any examples?
 Children can discuss this with their talk partners or in small groups, then share with the class.
 Encourage them to discuss:

 - who is protesting in the examples they provide